-#2019-001 Financial Reporting
+#2020-001 Financial Reporting

-Prior Year Audit Finding
+Prior Year Audit

-Criteria
+Finding

-Management is responsible for establishing and maintaining internal controls and for the fair presentation of the financial position, change in net position, and disclosures in the financial statements in conformity with U.S. Generally Accepted Accounting Principles
+Criteria Management is responsible for establishing and maintaining internal controls and for the fair presentation of the financial position, change in net position, and disclosures in the financial statements in conformity with U.S. Generally Accepted Accounting for preparing the annual audited financial statements and the related disclosures in accordance with GAAP.

-(GAAP).
+Principles (GAAP).